chudur-budur/nsf-workshop-2013/README.md

 nsf-workshop-2013
 =================

-Some random codes for nsf workshop 2013 at GMU.
+Codes for the NSF MASON/ECJ workshop summer 2013, GMU.